sabidhasan/courses/notes/c-sharp-fundamentals/CSharpFundamentals.md

 There are a few different **access modifiers**:

-- `public` - code outside the class can have access to the method/field
+- `public` - code outside the class can have access to the method/field.
+Public fields start with **uppercase**
-- `private` - the default access modifier - implies that only the class can access the method/field
+- `private` - the default access modifier - implies that only the class can access the method/field.
+Private fields start with **lowercase**

 The **static** keyword makes something a static, non-instance member of the class.